History of Real Madrid CF: Early years

 Madrid secured their 6th regional championship during the 1912–13 season, and three consecutive regional titles between 1916 and 1918.
 The semi-finals of the 1916 Copa del Rey involved four matches between Madrid and FC Barcelona.
 Madrid defeated Barcelona 4–2 in the second replay match to qualify for the final, where it lost to Athletic Bilbao.
-The club won its 5th Copa del Rey trophy in 1917 defeating Arenas Club de Getxo in the final, and won its 10th regional championship during the 1919–20 season.
+The club won its fifth Copa del Rey trophy in 1917 defeating Arenas in the final, and won its tenth regional championship during the 1919–20 season.
 The club's name was changed to Real Madrid Football Club after King Alfonso XIII granted the title of real (Spanish for "royal") to the club on 29 June 1920.
 The royal patronage also permitted the club to add the royal crown to its crest.

-Real Madrid visited Italy in 1920 and played several friendlies against local sides including Bologna, US Livorno, and Genoa, marking the first foreign tour in its history.
+Real Madrid visited Italy in 1920 and played several friendlies against local sides including Bologna, Livorno, and Genoa, marking the first foreign tour in its history.
 Santiago Bernabéu left the club to join Athletic Madrid ahead of the 1920–21 season.
-He would only play one match before re-joining Real Madrid in 1921.
+He would only play one match, before re-joining Real Madrid in 1921.
 The Madrid team wore black armbands in a match against Athletic Madrid on 5 Match 1922, in honour of the deaths of Madrid player Sotero Aranguren and Athletic Bilbao player Pichichi, becoming the first team to make such a gesture.
 The club had to leave the Campo de O'Donnell in 1923, because the owner wanted to develop the land, and adopted the Campo de Ciudad Lineal as their new home stadium.
 The ground was leased to Madrid by the heirs of urban planner Arturo Soria.
 It was the first grass playing field in the club's history, contained a pitch that was 108 metres long by 68 metres wide, and had a capacity for 8,000 spectators.
 Madrid defeated Real Unión 2-0 in the inaugural match played at the Ciudad Lineal on 29 April 1923.

+Juan Monjardín, one of Real Madrid's first major stars and a prolific forward during the club's early years.